Korean Lilac Bonsai Tree

 Light Requirements: Full sun to partial shade.

-Water Requirements: Likes moist and well drained soil but can adapt to poor soil conditions.
-Water regularly providing more water during growing season and less water during winter.
+Water Requirements: Likes moist and well-drained soil but can adapt to poor soil conditions.
+Water regularly provides more water during the growing season and less water during winter.

 Hardiness: Grows best in the USDA Zones 4 – 7.
 This hardy bonsai tree can tolerate cold down to -30F.

-Insects and Diseases: Generally, very healthy and is completely resistance to powdery mildew.
+Insects and Diseases: Generally, very healthy and completely resistant to powdery mildew.

 Propagation: By seed, softwood cuttings, dividing the rootball, and simple layering.